Jamie Pardington: Cheltenham Town

 On 29 June 2023, Pardington returned to England when he joined League One club Cheltenham Town on a one-year deal.
 He moved on loan to Truro City in August 2023.
 He made his debut for Cheltenham on the final day of the 2023-24 season, replacing the injured Luke Southwood in a defeat at Stevenage, which saw the Robins relegated to League Two.

 He was released by the club at the end of the 2023–24 season.

 Lincoln City

 On 17 June 2024, Lincoln City confirmed Pardington had signed a two-year deal at the club.
 He made his Lincoln debut against Manchester City U21 in the EFL Trophy on 13 November 2024, playing the full 90 minutes.

 On 21 March 2025, he joined Peterborough Sports on a 28 day loan.

 On 11 October 2025, he joined AFC Telford United on a one month loan.
 He was recalled from his loan having played one game, due to a shoulder injury to Zach Jeacock.
+He joined Oxford City on loan on 22 November 2025, until January 2026.
+On 24 March 2026, he joined Kidderminster Harriers on a seven-day loan.
+After the conclusion to the season, he was offered a new contract by Lincoln City, which was subsequently signed in June, keeping him at the club until 2028.